-The past nearly eight years of writing this blog has raised my level of awareness into the stratosphere as far as weight control and healthy eating are concerned.
+The past nearly 11 years of writing this blog has raised my level of awareness into the stratosphere as far as weight control and healthy eating are concerned.
 But I always go back to the first principles of portion control and serving size.
 Tufts offers some super suggestions that will bolster your weight loss efforts going forward.
 I like the picture below everyone can understand the size of a baseball, or light bulb.
 The cassette tape, while dated, is still understandable.

 Below are a few tips to ensure that you’re eating the right portion amounts:

 – Most restaurant portion sizes are at least double or triple the portion you should be eating.
 As soon as your meal arrives, cut it in half and box up the other half.
 Take it home to have for lunch the next day.

 – Serve food on small plates.
 Instead of using a dinner plate, substitute a luncheon plate or a salad plate. - When eating at home, put a small portion of food on your plate, and keep the rest of the food in the kitchen.
 Then, if you want to eat more, you’ll have to get up to get it.

 – Read food labels.
 When a package says that it contains more than one serving, measure out one serving into a separate dish. - Avoid eating in front of the TV or while reading.
 Instead, focus on the tastes, textures, and aromas of your food.
 This can keep you from mindlessly munching your way to the bottom of a bowl of popcorn or bag of chips.

 – Listen to your body’s hunger cues.
 Pay attention to feelings of hunger and fullness.